 It is, therefore, possible to turn a negative situation into a positive one and actually benefit from being attacked!

-PREVENT NEGATIVE SEO FROM HURTING YOUR AFFILIATE WEBSITE
+PREVENT SEO ATTACKS FROM HURTING YOUR AFFILIATE WEBSITE

 I did mention before that it’s not really possible to prevent negative SEO and in some respect that is true.
 You cannot stop people stealing content or building negative backlinks.
-You can however prevent Google from penalising your site for the duplicate content and the volume of poor quality backlinks.
+You can, however, prevent Google from penalizing your site for the duplicate content and the volume of poor quality backlinks.
 How?

 Have an authority website!